Trends

 Examining a generous identity

-Interestingly, those who are generous are also more likely to sense a feeling of awe or wonder, making them feel small and in the presence something “vaster than the individual.”
+Interestingly, those who are generous are also more likely to sense a feeling of awe or wonder, making us feel small and in the presence something “vaster than the individual.”
 And, in the research, that sense of awe had a tendency to increase ethical decisions and altruism that led to generosity.
 Researchers in the awe study called what we know to be God, “stimuli that transcend current frames of reference.”
 (NCF’s own Bryan Feller has written an amazing piece about this connection.)

 Interestingly, those who are generous are also more likely to sense a feeling of awe or wonder, making them feel small and in the presence something “vaster than the individual.”